andrewferlitsch/Gap/docs/tutorials/computer_vision.md

 The keyword parameter `config` has a number of settings for specifying how the raw pixel data is preprocessed.
 The **Gap** framework is designed to eliminate the use of large numbers of keyword parameters, and instead uses a modern convention of passing in a configuration parameter.
 Here are some of the configuration settings:

-    nostore                 # do not store in a HDF5 file grayscale | gray        # convert to a grayscale image with a single channel (i.e., color plane) flatten   | flat        # flatten the machine learning ready data into a 1D vector resize=(height, width)  # resize the raw pixel data thumb=(height, width)   # create (and store) a thumbnail of the raw pixel data
+    nostore                     # do not store in a HDF5 file grayscale | gray            # convert to a grayscale image with a single channel (i.e., color plane) flatten   | flat            # flatten the machine learning ready data into a 1D vector resize=(height, width)      # resize the raw pixel data thumb=(height, width)       # create (and store) a thumbnail of the raw pixel data raw                         # store the raw pixel data float16 | float32 | float64 # data type of normalized pixel data (e.g., float32 is default)

 Let's look how you can use these settings for something like neural network's equivalent of the hello world example ~ [training the MNIST dataset](https://www.tensorflow.org/versions/r1.0/get_started/mnist/beginners).
 The MNIST dataset consists of 28x28 grayscale images.
 Do to its size, grayscale and simplicity, it can be trained with just a ANN (vs. CNN).
 Since ANN take as input a 1D vector, the machine learning ready data would need to be reshaped (i.e., flatten) into a 1D vector.